zenstackhq/zenstack-docs/docs/the-complete-guide/part4/1-prepare-project.md

 sidebar_label: 1.
 Creating a Full-Stack Project
 ---

-# Creating a Full-Stack Project
+# 🛠️ Creating a Full-Stack Project

-To simplify the process of building our full-stack Todo app, we'll recreate the project from scratch using the [create-t3-app](https://create.t3.gg/) scaffolding tool - which saves us a lot of time integrating different tools and libraries manually.
+To simplify the process of building our full-stack Todo app, we'll recreate the project from scratch using the [create-t3-app](https://create.t3.gg/) scaffolding tool - saving us a lot of time manually integrating different tools and libraries.
 We'll reuse the ZModel schema from the previous part.

 :::info ZenStack is framework-agnostic

-For ease of demonstration, we'll use the [Next.js](https://nextjs.org/) framework for the frontend.
+For ease of demonstration, we'll use the [Next.js](https://nextjs.org/) framework for full-stack development.
 However, ZenStack is framework-agnostic.
-Most parts of the content are applicable to other frameworks, include full-stack frameworks like like [Nuxt](https://nuxt.com/) and [SvelteKit](https://kit.svelte.dev/), or SPA + backend frameworks like [Express](https://expressjs.com/), [Fastify](https://fastify.dev/), [NestJS](https://nestjs.com/).
+Most of the content apply to other choices, including full-stack ones like like [Nuxt](https://nuxt.com/) and [SvelteKit](https://kit.svelte.dev/), or SPA + backend frameworks like [Express](https://expressjs.com/), [Fastify](https://fastify.dev/), [NestJS](https://nestjs.com/).

 :::